 Possibly in "Up A Tree."
 The Duncan family couldn't get sleep because Mrs. Dabney got an obnoxious dog that was barking all night keeping them up.
 Bob agrees that if she brings the dog in at night, he'll cut down a branch causing her problems.
 Teddy is against it because if the branch goes so does her old tree house they don't use anymore.
 In the end the entire family takes her side.
 What's the lesson here?
 "Remnants of your childhood are more important than getting sleep (which you need to live) even if you don't need them anymore."

-And then it turns the dog didn't belong to her, that it was someone else's dog she was taking care of and she was messing them the whole time, which make this entire episode pointless.
+And then it turns the dog didn't belong to her, that it was someone else's dog she was taking care of and she was messing with them the whole time, which makes this entire episode pointless.

 The Scrappy: Amy.
 Her selfish, egotistical, and just plain crazy behavior comes off as annoying and jerkish than funny.
 Her crowning moments of scrappiness include replacing all the members of the family except Charlie for a talent show (which was something she technically didn't apologize for), hijacking Teddie's interview for Yale for her TV show (thankfully, Teddy got in anyway), and leaving Victor trapped in a hole just so that she could do a news story on it.
 Additionally, she has a complete inability to get rid of her negative traits, despite every character seeing her as a nutty attention whore.
 Also, she manipulates her husband and kids and is teaching Charlie to do the same.